gouravpokefan/Payment_date_prediction_model/README.md

 # Payment_date_prediction_model
-It is a prediction model of 50k sized dataset which on giving the clear dates as input will predict the payment date as output.
+A ML model of 50k rows in which the payment clearing date has been given as input and the output will be the expected payment date i.e the date on which the customer will pay.
+This model is for B2B transactions.